-The dentist at Sunrise Dental takes pride in the way a comprehensive oral examination is performed.
+The dentist at Sunrise Dental and Cosmetic Clinic takes pride in the way a comprehensive oral examination is performed.
 Not only is each individual tooth checked thoroughly, the dentist checks all the soft tissues, the gums that surround your teeth, and also the way your teeth come together.
 The dentist gets an overall impression of your oral health and function, and will give you relevant advice on hygiene, diet, and can diagnose problems such as periodontal disease or bruxism.

 If radiographs (x-rays) are required to complete the examination, the dentist will inform you.
 X-rays are usually required to check areas that are difficult to examine with the naked eye.

 At Sunrise Dental and Cosmetic Clinic, not only do you get a professional clean, removing all deposits of calculus (tartar) and external staining from your teeth, you get advice on how to maintain effective cleaning at home.
 You are also provided with free samples of the correct products to get you started!

 As part of the oral hygiene appointment, you receive individually-tailored dietary advice on how to prevent or reduce the risk of tooth decay.
 Most people don’t realise that the type of food and drinks they consume, and how often (snack) they consume, is just as important as cleaning the teeth.

 Maintaining good oral hygiene is also important in preventing periodontal (gum) disease.
 Build up of plaque and calculus on teeth at and below the gum line can lead to gingivitis (inflammation) of the gums, and eventually periodontal disease, leading to loss of teeth if untreated.